 2. Short-Term Loans

-If you need cash fast to pay your small business employees, a short-term business loan could come in handy.
-These are typically offered by online lenders and, once you get approved, funds can be accessed quickly — sometimes on the same day.
-However, they have short repayment terms, typically three to 18 months, and interest rates tend to be higher than longer-term small business loans.
+If you need to make employee payroll right away, a short-term business loan could come in handy.
+These loans are typically offered to small businesses by online lenders.
+Once you get approved, you can access the funds quickly — sometimes on the same day.
+However, the repayment terms are short (often three to 18 months), and interest rates tend to be higher than longer-term small business loans.

 3. Cash Advances